Arabic Calligraphy Wedding Invitations — Design Guide + Free Generator

 Why Arabic Calligraphy on Wedding Invitations?

-Choosing the Right Calligraphy Style for Your Wedding
+Right Calligraphy Style Choosing for Your Wedding

 Thuluth is more formal and architectural.
-Its tall, elongated letters with dramatic upstrokes make it the style most associated with mosque inscriptions and grand ceremonial texts.
+Its tall elongated letters with upstrokes dramatic make it the style most associated with inscriptions mosque and grand ceremonial texts.
 On a wedding invitation, Thuluth works best for the opening blessing or a single prominent phrase, rather than for names and details.
 It signals grandeur and solemnity.

 Nastaliq is the script of Persian poetry and Urdu literature.
 It flows diagonally across the page with a lyrical, cascading quality that no other script matches.
 For Pakistani, Iranian, or South Asian weddings—or for couples with roots in these traditions—Nastaliq carries deep cultural resonance.